This file MUST be edited with the ‘visudo’ command as root.

 What is Sudo?
 Sudo, which stands for “superuser do!,” is a program that allows a user’s execution of commands as other users, most commonly as root, the “administrator” equivalent for Linux operating systems; think “runas” for Windows.
 Sudo enables the implementation of the least privilege model, in which users are only given rights to run certain elevated commands based on what’s necessary to complete their job.
 Without Sudo, we would need to log into the server or desktop as root to perform an update, change network settings, remove users, or perform any other privileged task.
 Nothing bad could come from that right?

 A Brief Education of Sudo

 This post isn’t about how Sudo is a bad program, but instead Sudo’s common misconfiguration.
-Some Linux shops use LDAP for centralization of Sudo rules for a machine, but, commonly the file /etc/sudoers is the standard method of management.
-This file may look intimidating, but for the sake of this post we are only going to talk about how users are assigned rules.
+Some Linux shops use LDAP for the centralization of Sudo rules for a machine, but, commonly the file /etc/sudoers is the standard method of management.
+This file may look intimidating, but for the sake of this post, we are only going to talk about how users are assigned rules.

 # This file MUST be edited with the ‘visudo’ command as root.

 # Please consider adding local content in /etc/sudoers.d/ instead of